 This is a very rare, early blade.
-It is straight, of wrought iron and forged as a single piece with a series of the maker’s thumb prints on both sides of the blade.
+It is straight, of wrought iron and forged as a single piece with a series of the maker’s thumb prints (pichit) on both sides of the blade.
 The thumb prints are such that even the patterns of the prints are visible in the metal.
-Quite how this was done without the maker being severely burned is not known.
+Quite how this was done without the maker being severely burned is not known, which has given rise to various theories and legends often associated with magic.

 Such blades are rare but this example is particularly rare because of the small, well chiselled humanoid or fetus-like figures known as a putut figures that decorate each side of the base of the blade.